Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Background

-Croatia’s experience illustrates the relevance of these adjustments.
-In 2010 and especially in 2013, the debt ratio increased by significantly more than the deficit, reflecting sizeable SFA of 2.1\% and 5.5\% of GDP respectively (see panel b).
-These were related to balance-sheet operations and financial transactions not captured in the fiscal balance.
-Conversely, during the consolidation years 2014–2016, negative SFA contributed to a faster reduction in debt than implied by the headline deficit.
-The pandemic shock in 2020 again highlighted this mechanism: while the deficit amounted to 7.2\% of GDP, the debt ratio rose by 9.8\%, with SFA contributing 2.6\% of GDP due to precautionary borrowing and other debt-increasing operations.
-More recently, in 2024, the situation was reversed: despite a deficit of 2.4\% of GDP, the debt ratio rose by only 1.2\%, as negative SFA of –1.2\% reduced debt accumulation.
-Such trajectories are reported in Fig.~\ref{fig:debt-dynamics}, panel (b).
+Croatia's experience illustrates the relevance of these adjustments.
+In 2010 and especially in 2013, the debt ratio rose by significantly more than the deficit, reflecting SFA of 2.1 per cent and 5.5 per cent of GDP, respectively.
+During the consolidation years 2014--2016, a negative SFA contributed to faster debt reduction than the headline deficit alone would imply.
+The pandemic year of 2020 offers an additional illustration.
+The deficit stood at 7.2 per cent of GDP, yet the debt ratio rose by 9.8 per cent, with SFA contributing 2.6 per cent of GDP through precautionary borrowing and other debt-increasing operations.
+In 2024, the pattern ran the other way.
+Despite a deficit of 2.4 per cent of GDP, the debt ratio rose by only 1.2 per cent, as the negative SFA of -1.2 per cent offset part of the accumulation.
+Fig.~\ref{fig:debt-dynamics-CRO}, panel (b), reports these trajectories.

-Taken together, these results show that debt dynamics cannot be explained solely by the fiscal balance.
-Stock–flow adjustments, including financial transactions, reclassifications and other balance-sheet operations, have at times played a decisive role in shaping the debt trajectory.
-For this reason, a comprehensive assessment of debt developments requires attention to both the structure and the sources of change, not only the observed trends.
-This perspective is particularly important for positioning and for the debt projections presented in the next part of the paper.

-The structure of Croatia’s central government debt is dominated by long-term instruments, particularly long-term securities, which increased from €5.3 billion in 2000 to more than €32 billion in 2024, see Fig.~\ref{fig:debt-structure1}, panel (a).
-This reflects a clear policy orientation towards extending maturities and reducing refinancing risk.
-Long-term loans remain an important component, although their relative weight has declined as reliance on securities expanded.
-By contrast, short-term instruments—both securities and loans—play a minor and more variable role, serving primarily for liquidity management.
-Cash and deposits are negligible throughout the period.
-Overall, this evolution reflects a deliberate shift towards greater stability through long-term market financing, in line with prudent debt management practices.
+Long-term securities dominate the structure of central government debt, growing from \texteuro 11.4 billion in 2010 to more than \texteuro 33 billion in 2025.
+Fig.~\ref{fig:debt-structure1}, panel (a) shows this trend.
+It reflects a policy orientation towards extending maturities and reducing refinancing risk.
+Long-term loans remain an important component, though their relative weight has declined as reliance on securities expanded.
+Short-term instruments, both securities and loans, play a minor and variable role, serving primarily for liquidity management.
+Cash and deposits are negligible throughout.
+The overall picture is one of a gradual shift towards long-term market financing.
+The domestic and external composition of debt has also shifted notably.
+By 2025, domestic investors had become predominant, holding above 70 per cent of the total, up from an almost equal split with foreign holders in the early 2010s, as shown in Fig.~\ref{fig:debt-structure1}, panel (b).
+Greater issuance on the local market and a reduction in external exposure drove this change, lowering vulnerability to rollover pressures and anchoring debt sustainability more firmly in domestic financial markets.